Central Banking¶

 The Debasement Engine¶

 This process accelerated after 1971, when President Nixon severed the final link between the dollar and gold.
 No longer constrained by precious metal reserves, the Federal Reserve could expand the money supply to meet political demands for government spending without raising taxes.
-The M2 money supply chart shows the dramatic acceleration of money creation following this watershed moment.
+Each re-tooling of the U.S. monetary regime has resulted in a more rapid deterioration of the currency's value.

 Democratic Deficit¶